sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Use GCU to create 2 new forwarding rules on ACL Table

-- Use GCU to create drop rule with lower priority on ACL Table
+- Use GCU to create drop rule on a specific port with lower priority on ACL Table

 - Use GCU to replace the IP addresses in both forwarding rules